thin-edge/thin-edge.io_examples/remote-access/README.md

     - Check if your device is online in cumulocity UI Device Management.
     - Start the c8ylp with the required parameters (host, external ID, Tenant ID, user and password):
+    - Example:
-    - Example: c8ylp  -h examples.cumulocity.com -d test-device -t t1111 -u user -p verysecret (the device id is the external id of the device per default c8y_Serial is used as external id type)
+    c8ylp  -h examples.cumulocity.com -d test-device -t t1111 -u user -p verysecret
+    - The device id is the external id of the device (Identity API) per default c8y_Serial is used as external id type.
+You can find the external id in device management in the device tab Identity
+    - Per default the name of the configuration is "Passthrough".
+The same you have created with the POST call beforhand.
+If you used another name you need to specify that with the -n switch
+    - The tenant id can be found by clicking your name in the top right corner in the cumulocity web interface
     - Per default the local port 2222 is used.
     - Wait until it states that the WebSocket connection is open and waiting for incoming connections…
     - This will tunnel remote web server running on 127.0.0.1:80 on the device to the local client on port 2222